 Starting out, I honestly had no idea how many I was going to produce.
 The only guidance that my sister had given me was that she needed them to be in a 4:3 ratio – both horizontal and vertical.

 She also suggested that I create vector versions so that she could go in and edit elements herself.
 Maybe that was her way of telling me that she wasn’t expecting anything useful from me?
-I’m not totally sure, but I do understand it since I’m far more comfortable illustrating guy stuff such as automotive brake rotor and caliper drawings.
+I’m not totally sure, but I do understand it since I’m far more comfortable illustrating guy stuff such as automotive brake rotor drawings and Super User logos.

 Since scrapbook cards can be used for a wide variety of uses, I decided to stick with a very simple color palette.
 As a visual designer who spent a lot of time doing PowerPoint presentation design, I know that it’s the content (and not the container) which is what’s most important.